coder/docs/feedback.md

 If you experience a problem or encounter unexpected behavior, send a detailed report using the guidelines below to **support@coder.com**.
-If the application crashes, a report will be generated for you.
-Copy the report and include it with your report.
+If the application crashes, Coder generates a report for you.
+Copy the report and include it with your message.

 ![Coder error report](assets/error-report.png)